Invisible wonders: my top picks from 99% Invisible

 Release date: February 16, 2022

-Did you know that a small Irish town reshaped the global economy?
+Call of Duty: Free 02/16/2022 00:49:54Did you know that a small Irish town reshaped the global economy?
 Yes.
-And this episode explores this remarkable story, and it’s easily one of my favourites for its surprising and relevant information and first-hand footage.
+And this episode explores this remarkable story, and it’s easily one of my favorites for its surprising and relevant information and first-hand footage.

-It all starts in Shannon, Ireland, known not for its quaint landscapes but for its airport, which was bustling when aeroplanes could not make it through the Atlantic and needed to stop for fuel.
+It all starts in Shannon, Ireland, known not for its quaint landscapes but for its airport, which was bustling when airplanes could not make it through the Atlantic and needed to stop for fuel.
 Here, Brendan O’Regan opened the world’s first airport duty-free shop in 1950.
 Simple idea, right?
 Goods sold without tax to travelers in transit, similar to international waters.
 This small innovation sparked a global revolution in airport retail.

 But what happens when advancements threaten to make your breakthrough obsolete?
 Shannon faced this challenge head-on in the late 1950s as jet aircraft reduced the need for refueling stops.
 O’Regan’s response?
 The Free Zone.
 Right next to the airport, this zone allowed manufacturers to operate tax-free, attracting giants like Sony and GE, and turbocharging Ireland’s economy.